 Feline Leukemia Virus is a potentially life threatening virus that causes chronic immune suppression, leading to frequent infection and illness.
-It often results in cancer.
+It often results in cancer and reduced lifespan.

 Herpesvirus and Calicivirus are highly contagious viral illnesses that cause fever, malaise, runny nose, and watery eyes.
 The herpes virus, once contracted, remain a latent virus that can flare up and cause clinical disease throughout the cat's life.

-Panleukopenia (also known as Feline Distemper) is a life threatening disease that causes pets to suffer dehydration, diarrhea, low white blood cell count, and vomiting.
+Panleukopenia (also known as Feline Distemper) is a life threatening disease that causes pets to suffer dehydration, diarrhea, low white blood cell count, diarrhea and vomiting.